deshankoswatte/tesb-rt-se/examples/tesb/library-service/README-OSGi.txt

       feature:repo-add mvn:org.talend.esb.examples.library-service/library-features/<version>/xml

-      - start an external ActiveMQ broker
+      - run the following command if you have not started an external ActiveMQ broker

+      feature:install activemq-broker

    3. Start service provider
       - run the following commands in the container: